phylum-dev/rust-style-guidelines/rustfmt.md

 ### Imports

-Setting import granularity to the module level, makes it possible to change imports while generating only minimal diffs.
+Setting import granularity to the module level makes it possible to change imports while generating only minimal diffs.
 At the same time vertical space is kept in check for files with many different imports.